fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </details><details><summary>

-## Gog and Magog (Yadjuj and Madjuj)
+## Gog and Magog (Yajuj and Majuj)

 </summary>

+    Until, when Ya’jooj and Ma’jooj are let loose (from their barrier), and they swiftly swarm from every mound.
+And the true promise (Day of Resurrection) shall draw near (to fulfillment)
+    Quran, Surah al-Anbiyaa:96-97

 Gog and Magog are mentioned in the Quran as doing "great mischief on earth", and being suppressed by a figure called Dhul-Qarnayn ("the two-horned one") who builds a wall to contain their mischief, warning their local victims that when the time comes (believed to mean the end times), Allah will remove the barrier.
 Non-Quranic Islamic apocalyptic literature describes Gog and Magog as a subhuman pestilence who are released from thousands of years of imprisonment to do much killing, pillaging and devouring of vast resources until being wiped out after "God commands an insect or worm to burrow into their necks and kill them".

 Two chapters of the Quran, Al Kahf and Al-Anbiya, discuss Gog and Magog.
 In the Quran Yajuj and Majuj (Gog and Magog) are suppressed by Dhul-Qarnayn "the two-horned one."
 Dhul-Qarnayn, having journeyed to the ends of the world, meets "a people who scarcely understood a word" who seek his help in building a barrier that will separate them from the people of Yajuj and Majuj who "do great mischief on earth".
 He agrees to build it for them, but warns that when the time comes (Last Age), Allah will remove the barrier.

+    Then he followed (another) way, until, when he reached between two mountains, he found, before (near) them (those two mountains), a people who scarcely understood a word.
+They said: "O Dhoo’l-Qarnayn!
+Verily!
+Ya’jooj and Ma’jooj are doing great mischief in the land.
+Shall we then pay you a tribute in order that you might erect a barrier between us and them?"
+    He said: "That (wealth, authority and power) in which my Lord has established me is better (than your tribute).
+So help me with strength (of men), I will erect between you and them a barrier.
+Give me pieces (blocks) or iron," then, when he had filled up the gap between the two mountain-cliffs, he said, "Blow," till when he had made it (red as) fire, he said, "Bring me molten copper to pour over it."
+    So they [Ya’jooj and Ma’jooj] were made powerless to scale it or dig through it.
+(Dhoo’l-Qarnayn) said: "This is a mercy from my Lord, but when the Promise of my Lord comes, He shall level it down to the ground.
+And the Promise of my Lord is ever true."
+And on that Day [i.e., the day Ya’jooj and Ma’jooj will come out], We shall leave them to surge like waves on one another, and the Trumpet will be blown, and We shall collect them all together.
+    Quran, Surah al-Kahf 18:92-99

 Quran states that in the past there were some nations Yajuj and Majuj that were doing mischief and Dhul Karnayn helped to build some gate in order to protect some nation.
 Some scholars hold the opinion that Yajuj and Majuj are not literally behind the wall in the current times.
 At some point at time people who have these characteristics or descendands of them will be let loose.

+### Destruction and death of Yajuj and Majuj by Eesa (Jesus)

+After Prophet Jesus (Eesa) (AS) will kill the Dajjal (Anti-Christ), Allah will inform him about the arrival of this disbelieving tribe that is undefeated and he will take refuge in the Mount of Toor until Allah will destroy them.

 According to Sahih Muslim, the Prophet said:

 > Then a people whom Allah had protected from him (dajjal) would come to Isa, son of Maryam, and he would wipe their faces and would inform them of their ranks in Paradise and it would be under such conditions that Allah would reveal to Isa (alaihis salam) these words: I have brought forth from amongst My servants such people against whom none would be able to fight; you take these people safely to Tur, and then Allah would send Gog and Magog and they would swarm down from every slope.
 The first of them would pass the lake of Tiberias and drink out of it.
 And when the last of them would pass, he would say: There was once water there.

+Hadith is narrated by Imam Ahmed in his Musnad that the Prophet Muhammad ﷺ  said:
+>"Verily, Gog and Magog dig through the dam every day, till they could see the sun rays (through it), and their leader would say: ‘Go back and you will finish it tomorrow.’
+On the next day, they find it as strong as before.
+Till when their appointed term comes and Allah desires to send them against mankind, they dig it till they could see the sun rays (through it) and their leader says: ‘Go back and you will finish it tomorrow, if Allah wills!’
+On the next day, they find it as they had left the day before and they dig through it and come against mankind.
+They will drink (every drop of water they pass by).
+The people will resort to strongholds.
+And, Gog and Magog will throw their arrows towards the sky.
+When they come back to them stained with what looks like blood, they will say: ‘We have defeated the people on earth and those in the heaven as well.’
+Then, Allah the Almighty will send against them worms in their necks that will kill them all.
+Allah’s Messenger ﷺ   said: “By Him in Whose Hand Muhammad’s soul rests!
+Living creatures of the earth would go fat and be thankful due to eating their flesh and (drinking their) blood."
+>(Also transmitted by Imam Ahmed on the authority of Hasan Ibn Musa after Sufyan after Qatadah and by At-Tirmidhi on the authority of Abu, Awanah after Qatadah.)

+Al-Nawaas ibn Sam’aan reported that Prophet ﷺ  , while describing the signs of the Day of judgement said:
+> “… and Allah will send Ya’jooj and Ma’jooj, swiftly swarming from every mound.
+They will pass the lake of Tiberias [in Palestine] and will drink everything that is in it.
+Then the last of them will pass by and will say, ‘There used to be water here once.’
+The Prophet of Allah, Eesaa (Jesus), and his companions, will be besieged until a bull’s head will be more precious to one of them than a hundred dinars are to any of you today.
+Eesaa (Jesus) and his companions will pray to Allah, and Allah will send a kind of worm (like that found in the noses of camels and sheep) on their (Ya’jooj and Ma’jooj) necks, and they will fall down dead, all at once.
+Then Eesaa (Jesus) and his companions will come down out of the place where they were besieged, and they will find hardly a hand span of land that is not filled with the stench (of Ya’jooj and Ma’jooj), so Eesaa (Jesus) and his companions will pray to Allah, and He will send birds like the necks of camels to carry them away and throw them wherever Allah wills.”
+> (Reported by Muslim, 18/68).

+After the end of Gog Magog, the other signs of the arrival of day of judgment will come shortly one after another till the trumpet will be blown and the world in its present state will end.

 </details><details><summary>